nelsonj1614/Data_Projects_TripleTen/03_Oil_Well_Site_Selection_Project/README.md

 - Build a model for predicting the volume of reserves in the new wells;
 - Pick the oil wells with the highest estimated values;
 - Pick the region with the highest total profit for the selected oil wells.

-You have data on oil samples from three regions.
-Parameters of each oil well in the region are already known.
-Build a model that will help to pick the region with the highest profit margin.
-Analyze potential profit and risks using the Bootstrapping technique.

 ## Solution Strategy